Related Classes

 Show Me the Money!

 Unlike the private sector, public employees cannot rely on an organizations profits or other financial performance indicators used to increase compensation.
 As a state agency, JMU is subject to both the political process, cost of living, regulations, and other market forces that effect salary increases, bonuses and benefits.
 However, managers and supervisors should know what opportunities exist to address compensation for their employees.
-In this closing session we will identify both the pay practices and the responsibilities of the supervisor when addressing compensation.
+We will identify both the pay practices and the responsibilities of the supervisor when addressing compensation.

 Outcomes:

-Facilitated by: Julie Byers, Benefits Administrator, Jennifer Kester, Assistant Director of Recruitment and Employment, and Andrea Kiser, HR Consultant
+Facilitated by: Julie Byers, Benefits Administrator, Jennifer Kester, Assistant Director of Recruitment and Employment, and Chuck Flick, Director of Human Resources

 Level: Intermediate